Conway's subprime Fibonacci sequences: Introduction

 \section{Introduction}

 When John Conway last visited the first author, he passed the time on the plane by calculating what we now call \textbf{subprime Fibonacci sequences}.
 They are just the sort of thing Martin Gardner would have featured in his column.
-There is some risk of their becoming as notorious as the $3x+1$ problem (if a number is odd, triple it and add one; if even, halve it), with which they seem to have something in common, and of which Erd\H{o}s has said, ``Mathematics is not yet ready for such problems.''
+There is some risk of their becoming as notorious as the $3x+1$ (Collatz) problem \cite{La10}, with which they seem to have something in common, and of which Erd\H{o}s has said, ``Mathematics is not yet ripe for such problems.''

+The $3x+1$ sequences take a positive integer and iteratively apply the following rule: if a number is odd, triple it and add one; if even, halve it:

+The sequences produced by this rule always appear to reach an infinite string of $4$, $2$, $1$, $4$, $2$, $1$, etc., and the problem is whether all sequences reach this \textbf{cycle}, i.e., whether for all $t_0$, there is some $n$ where $t_n = 1$.
+Here are some examples:

+Despite the simple rule, the paths of the sequences are rather unpredictable.
+Starting with 33 takes 26 steps and climbs to 100 before reaching 1, while 27 takes 111 steps and climbs to over 9000 before reaching 1.
+Such behavior has made this and other similar problems seem intractable \cite{Gu83}; we cannot even show that such sequences could not go to infinity.
+As Lagarias introduces the problem in his $3x+1$ compendium \cite{La10}, he states that it touches number theory, ergodic theory, stochastic processes, and more, while not lying squarely in any of their domains.

+A more recreational example is given by Conway's RATS sequences, one of many base-dependent `reversal' sequences \cite{Gu89}.
+RATS stands for Reverse, Add, Then Sort: take a number with digits in increasing order, reverse it, add to the original number, and then sort the result's digits in increasing order.
+Here are some base-10 examples.

+The first sequence is known as \textbf{the creeper} (\href{http://oeis.org/A164338}{A164338} in OEIS\cite{OEIS}).
+It provably diverges in this regular pattern, and is reached by various starting terms such as $1$.
+Conway's conjecture is that all base-10 RATS sequences enter cycles (as in the second sequence) or enter the creeper and diverge.

+One natural approach in tackling these types of problem involves restricting possible end behaviors of such sequences; their destinies, so to speak \cite{Kh09}.
+These two classes of sequence have rather different fates.
+For example, e Silva has verified that $3x+1$ sequences reach $1$ for starting numbers less than $5.76 \times 10^{18}$ \cite{La10}, and Simons and de Weger proved that if there were another $3x+1$ cycle it would have at least $69$ terms \cite{Si05}.
+By contrast, Cooper and Kennedy have shown the existence of base-10 RATS cycles for every length 2 and greater \cite{Co99}.
+Regardless, there are limits on potential analysis: Kurtz and Simon, building on earlier work by Conway, proved that a natural generalization of the $3x+1$ problem is undecidable \cite{Kur07}.

+It is easy to discount these results as too problem-specific, and that such sequences could never lead to `useful' mathematics.
+Yet the appeal of such problems (the $3x+1$ problem was once called by S.\ Kakutani ``a conspiracy to slow down mathematical research in the U.S.''\cite[p.32]{La10}) has always lain in the contrast between how easy they are to play with and how hard it is to answer their questions.
+We hope the subprime Fibonacci sequences continue this tradition.